 Paid links used in this post.
 Read more about my link usage policies.

 - Change up a classic.
-Instead of serving the same old boring pecan pie at a holiday dinner, make this recipe to wow guests.
+Instead of serving the same old pecan pie as a Thanksgiving dessert, wow your guests with a creamy, dip-able twist that's just as rich and comforting.

 For Creamy Cheesecake Base